yangyi02/few_shot/README.md

 ## Dataset
 We mainly use four datasets for experiments.
 1. [Mnist dataset](http://yann.lecun.com/exdb/mnist/): This is simply for debug model and code.
-2. [MLT dataset](http://robots.princeton.edu/projects/2016/PBRS/): This is the main dataset we use to study depth effect because they contain ground truth object semantic segmentation, instance segmentation, depth, etc.
+2. [MLT dataset](http://robots.princeton.edu/projects/2016/PBRS/): This is the main dataset we use to study depth effect because they contain ground truth object semantic segmentation, instance segmentation, depth, etc. MLT dataset contains 45K synthetic 3D indoor scenes with 400K fully annotated rendered images from different viewpoints.
-3. [VIPER dataset](http://playing-for-benchmarks.org/): This is the other main dataset we use to study optical flow effect because they contain ground truth object semantic segmentation, instance segmentation, optical flow, etc.
+3. [VIPER dataset](http://playing-for-benchmarks.org/): This is the other main dataset we use to study optical flow effect because they contain ground truth object semantic segmentation, instance segmentation, optical flow, etc. VIPER dataset contains 250K fully annotated high resolution video frames.
 4. [KITTI dataset](http://www.cvlibs.net/datasets/kitti/): This is the final dataset we are planning to use.
 But so far for simplisity, we haven't used it yet.

 ## Model